xetdata/pyxet/docs/markdowns/model_versioning.md

 │   ├── serve.py
 ```

-It means that we can save a single model (or a whole pipeline) per branch - and merge to the environment of our
+This means that we can save a single model (or a whole pipeline) per branch — and merge it to the environment of our
-choosing will merge the model as well.
+choosing.
+We can even write logs of bugs, drift, etc., which are always fitting the model in production, to the repository
-Logs of bugs, drift etc. are always fitting the model in production and we can always reproduce the results.
+for easy review.

-### Experiment with some feature engineering
+### Experiment with feature engineering

-Checkout a new branch, add the feature engineering, train the model and commit the new model, logs and metrics.
+Checkout a new branch, add the feature engineering, train the model and commit the new model, logs, and metrics.
 Good enough to go to production?
 Merge it all to prod in a single step.

 ### Reproduce a model

-We can always reproduce the results, and compare the models by checking out the branch and re-running.
+We can always reproduce results and compare models by checking out branches and re-running.

 ### Retraining with more data?

-We can simply checkout from prod for example to a new experiment branch, pull the new data
+Start a new experiment branch from any existing one, pull new data with `git submodule update data` and run the training
-with `git submodule update data` and run the training again.
+again.
+XetHub will overwrite the model, metrics, and checkpoints in the new branch, and if the pull request review is
-We will override the model, the metrics, the model-checkpoints etc. and we can merge them back to prod if we want.
+successful, merge the changes back to prod.
+This ensures that the model in prod is always up-to-date, and that its
-This way, the model in prod is always up-to-date with it's correct metrics, inference code and relevant logs.
+always stored  alongside its metrics, inference code and relevant logs.

 Everything **this** model needs is saved in the repo.
 If changes to the app are needed, they are managed together.